NICMx/Jool/doc/usr/misc-rfc6791.md

 Stateful NAT64s do not have this problem because they [render every IPv6 address translatable](intro-nat64.html#stateful-nat64) (since all IPv6 nodes are sharing the NAT64's IPv4 addresses).
 To sort things out, an SIIT module is supposed to keep a pool of reserved addresses.
 Upon receiving an ICMP error with an untranslatable source, Jool should assign a random one from this pool.

-Please consider the following quotes from [RFC 6791](https://tools.ietf.org/html/rfc6791) while deciding the size and addresses of your RFC 6791 pool:
+Please consider the following paragraphs from [RFC 6791](https://tools.ietf.org/html/rfc6791) while deciding the size and addresses of your RFC 6791 pool:

 	The source address used SHOULD NOT cause the ICMP packet to be discarded.
 It SHOULD NOT be drawn from [RFC1918] or [RFC6598] address space, because that address space is likely to be subject to unicast Reverse Path Forwarding (uRPF) [RFC3704] filtering.

-Because it is in our best interests that the examples shown in the walkthroughs work, Jool currently does not try to ban you from using the above addresses.
-Please exercise caution.
+	(...)

 	Another consideration for source selection is that it should be possible for the IPv4 recipients of the ICMP message to be able to